How to Fix a Gut Microbiome Ravaged by Antibiotics

 News Summary

-Edited by Binding Protein Hub: Everardo Rodriguez-Rodriguez, Research Scientist
+Edited by Binding Protein Hub: Dr. Everardo Rodriguez-Rodriguez, Research Scientist

 A diet rich in diverse carbohydrates outperforms faecal transplants in mice at restoring microbial diversity, which has been linked to a range of health conditions